Center for Biblical Theology and Eschatology

 In conclusion, the fact is, nowhere in the Bible are we commanded to fast.
 That is a fact.
 So while God does not prohibit fasting for health or any other reason (besides a work looking for blessing from above), there is no command to physically abstain from eating in service to God.
 If someone wants to go without food for a time, and it's not harmful, let him go without food.
 But there is no real spiritual merit at all from the act or work of going without food or afflicting the body by fasting in the Biblical sense.

-What is the purpose of fasting and how should we apply the principle in our Reformed devotional practice?
-The answer is we simply receiving it as the fulfilled type, the chosen fast, the denial that represents the acceptable day of the Lord.
+What is the purpose of fasting and how should we apply the principle in our Biblical or Reformed devotional practice?
+The answer is, we simply receive it as the fulfilled type, the chosen fast, the denial that represents the acceptable day of the Lord.
 We need not abstain from food or water in order to strengthen intensity of prayer, concentrate on spiritual problems or needs, and it indeed may even be a hindrance to fellowship.
 This because the consequences of considering the outward as the 'real,' may be that many people falsely think that it brings them closer to God.
 For health reasons, who knows, it may or may not be beneficial depending upon our state of mind, and our health.
 But there is no Biblical reason for doing it.
 No such works or deeds can give us peace of mind, favor, or bring grace.
 Only the work of Christ can.
 We should not look to physical fasting anymore than we should look to other old pictures, rites, feasts, abstentions, or ceremonies which point to Christ's work.
 We shouldn't abstain from food anymore than we would abstain from putting two types of seeds or two types of threads together (leviticus 19:19) today, as those things were spiritually fulfilled.
 You won't see theologians claiming we should go to Jerusalem 3 times a year because it's a everlasting command in Scripture will you?
 You don't see them pointing to these Scriptures and saying we should do this because it's in Scripture 'because they understand' that these were figures or types pointing to a bigger 'Spiritual Picture.'
 And indeed, so was fasting!

 May the Lord who is Gracious above all, Bless us as we study His most Holy word, and guide us into its Glorious truths.